microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

         - Branch name pattern: main
         - Require a pull request before merging: CHECK
         - Require status checks to pass before merging: CHECK
-            - Require branches to be up to date before merging
+            - Require branches to be up to date before merging CHECK
             - Status checkes that are required: 'Workshop-Deployment' (that's the name of your CD workflow job as defined in the yaml file)

     Click Save Changes to enable this rule on your repo.